 - Choose foods carefully to fight pimples and dry skin – try fish, meat, nuts, spinach…

 Which acne treatments are available?

-- Benzoyl peroxide decreases the P. acne bacteria
+- Benzoyl peroxide reduces the P. acne bacteria.

 - Antibiotics reduce the number of Proprioni acne bacteria.

 - Salicylic acid, or BHA, reduces inflammation and minimizes increased cornification

 - Fruit acid like the AHA (glycolic acid, lactic acid) removes the excess dead cells and makes the skin more even (Try the great fruit acid wash foam from Dr Liv)